univention/univention-corporate-server/doc/architecture/concepts/permission.rst

    group identifies the user account as belonging to a person.
 The user account only has a minimal set of permissions in the domain.

-   For example, users accounts in the group can read the domain database, but cannot view password hashes.
-Additional apps in the domain like UCS@school and fetchmail limit the read permissions.
-User accounts in the *Domain Users* group also cannot log in to UCS systems for a remote shell.
+   For example, user accounts in the group can read the domain database, but cannot view password hashes.
+Additional apps in the domain like UCS@school and Fetchmail can alter read and write permissions for users and systems.
+   User accounts in the *Domain Users* group also cannot log in to UCS systems for a remote shell by default.
 The UCS management system yields no modules for them either.

 Domain Admins
    UCS creates one user account called *Administrator* during the installation